RichardLitt/birdinginvermont.com/src/subspecies/carw.md

 The other grouping, the White-browed Carolina Wren _Thryothorus ludovicianus albinucha/subfulvus_ can be separated fairly easily: if the bird has abuffy supercilium, it is not a White-browed.
 Lack of a contrasting white-throat or a speckled breast can also be used to separate those two subspecies, individually.

 To date, there are no records of other subspecies in Vermont.
+The [record listed](https://ebird.org/checklist/S73083719) when this page was created was the first record of the Northern Carolina Wren in Vermont.

 ### Details